-Every skier and snowboarder must behave in such a way that he does not endanger or harm anyone else.
+Every skier and snowboarder must behave in such a way that he does not endanger or harm others.

 Every skier and snowboarder must ski on sight.
-He must adapt his speed and driving style to his ability and the terrain, snow and weather conditions as well as the traffic density.
+He must adapt his speed and manner of skiing to his ability and to the terrain, snow and weather conditions as well as the traffic density.

-The skier and snowboarder coming from behind must choose his lane in such a way that he does not endanger skiers and snowboarders in front of him.
+A skier or snowboarder coming from behind must choose his route in such a way that he does not endanger skiers or snowboarders ahead.

-Overtaking may be carried out from above or below, from the right or from the left, but only at a distance that leaves sufficient room for the overtaken skier or snowboarder to make all his movements.
+Overtaking is permitted from above or below, from the right or left, but always only at a distance that leaves enough space for the skier or snowboarder being overtaken to make any voluntary or involuntary movement.

-Every skier or snowboarder who enters a run, starts again after stopping or wants to swing or ride uphill must make sure that he can do so up and downhill without endangering himself or others.
+Every skier or snowboarder entering a run, starting again after stopping or moving uphill or down the slope must make sure that he can do so without endangering himself or others.

-Every skier and snowboarder must avoid staying without necessity in narrow or unclear places on a run.
-A fallen skier or snowboarder must clear such a place as soon as possible.
+Every skier and snowboarder must avoid staying in narrow or unclear places on a ski run without necessity.
+A skier or snowboarder who has fallen must clear such a place as soon as possible.

 Ascent and descent

-A skier or snowboarder who climbs or descends on foot must use the edge of the descent.
+A skier or snowboarder ascending or descending on foot must use the edge of the slope.

-Every skier and snowboarder must observe the markings and signals.
+Every skier and snowboarder must respect the signs and markings.

-Every skier and snowboarder is obliged to provide assistance in the
+In case of accidents, every skier and snowboarder is obliged to provide assistance.

-Every skier and snowboarder, whether witness or participant, whether responsible or not, must provide his personal details in the event of an accident.
+Every skier and snowboarder, whether witness or involved, responsible or not, must give his personal details in the event of an accident.